vapor/docs/README.md

 Read the docs at [docs.vapor.codes](https://docs.vapor.codes)

 ## Contributing
+### *Mistakes*
+---
+If you have found any mistakes in the documentation, feel free to create a PR to fix it.

+### *Translating*
+---
+> For now this only applies to the Vapor 4 Documentation.

 If you wish to contribute to the Vapor documentation by translating, follow these steps below.
-> For now this only applies to the Vapor 4 Documentation.

 To start of, install [Python3](https://www.python.org/download/releases/3.0/).
 Once you have done that, run `pip install -r requirements.txt` in the root directory of this repository.
 This will install all the needed dependencies in order to be able to build the documentation.